sharmaeklavya2/theoremdep-source/includes/bin-packing/config-lp-kp-fptas.md

 * Prove that an FPTAS for knapsack problem can be used to construct a weak separation oracle.
 Specifically, a $(1+\frac{\epsilon}{\sqrt{m}})$-approx algorithm for knapsack gives us an $\epsilon$-weak separation oracle.
+* Find out how a weakly-feasible weak-minimizer for the primal can be used to construct a feasible weak-minimizer for the primal.

 A $\frac{\epsilon}{1+\|b\|}$-weak separation oracle gives us a solution of objective value at most $\epsilon$ more than the optimum.